 Tailscale Serve

-Tailscale Serve is a feature that allows you to route traffic from other devices on your Tailscale network (known as a tailnet) to a local service running on your device.
+Tailscale Serve lets you route traffic from other devices on your Tailscale network (known as a tailnet) to a local service running on your device.
 You can think of this as sharing the service, such as a website, with the rest of your tailnet.
-This page provides information about how Serve works behind the scenes and how to get started with it on your tailnet.
+This page provides information about how Serve works and how to get started with it in your tailnet.
 For more specific use cases, see Tailscale Serve examples.

 If you’d like to share local services publicly over the internet, use Tailscale Funnel instead.